 Tasmania Police has also conducted a technology demonstration with a commercial provider to test artificial intelligence based automated mobile phone detection.
 The technology is combined with speed detection and Automated Number Plate Recognition capabilities.
-Future use of such technology is now being considered as part of the Automated Speed Enforcement Project being led by the Department of State Growth.

 Public education campaigns

 The 'Leave Your Phone Alone' campaign continues to warn drivers of the dangers of using a mobile phone while driving.